segfault-bilibili/hca.js/README.md

  - **Checksums will be verified in the process, and `Error` will be thrown on any mismatch.**

+### `HCA.fixChecksum(hca: Uint8Array): Uint8Array`

+ - Set checksums of HCA header and all blocks to recalculated actual value, **in-place**.
+Pass in something like `hca.slice(0)` if you don't want the input HCA to be overwritten.

+ - Return the modifed HCA.

 ### `HCAInfo.addCipherHeader(hca: Uint8Array, cipherType: number | undefined = undefined): Uint8Array`

  - Return a new HCA **in a newly allocated buffer** which is the input HCA with a newly added `ciph` header section.